sathishvm/node-express-mongoose-ts-boilerplate/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-A boilerplate/starter template for quickly building production-ready RESTful APIs using Node.js, Express, and Mongoose with TypeScript.
+A boilerplate/starter template for quickly building RESTful APIs using Node.js, Express, and Mongoose with TypeScript.

 It comes with many built-in features, such as authentication using JWT, pagination, etc. For more details about the features, check the list below.